Providing more than just fresh produce

 Empowerment through education and fellowship

-Springfield Community Gardens works with a network of about 20 volunteer community gardens to grow healthy food, build relationships and generate social capital with each new garden.
+Springfield Community Gardens works with a network of about 20 volunteer community gardens to grow healthy food, build relationships and generate social capital for each new garden.
 In partnership with the Springfield-Greene County Health Department’s Chronic Disease Prevention unit, SCG distributes produce to families and seniors within identified neighborhood garden sites to help supplement garden production even in the off season, which also helps Ozarks Food Harvest utilize perishable donations before they reach expiration.
-The Food Bank also helps coordinate volunteers for these gardens each week during the growing season.

 Springfield Community Gardens are located in neighborhoods, including Fairbanks, Grant Beach, Oak Grove, Weller and West Central.Become a Volunteer